harryho/demo-angularjs-bootstrap-nwapp/README.md

 # dotnet-angularjs-bootstrap-nwapp

-NW App is a demo app based on AngularJs and Bootstrap.
+NW App is a demo app based on AngularJs 1.x and Bootstrap 3.
 NW App is built with .Net solution, and it provides basic and simple CRM management features.

 ```
 NW Demo App